-Symmetrical.ai will be the first company on the market which will deploy the new financial services architecture.
+Symmetrical.ai will be the first company on the market that will deploy the new financial services architecture.

 It will be in line with the business model evolution trends:

-- Eliminating middlemen — RTB model in the financial industry might eliminate the traditional business model of the integrated financial institution forcing it to specialise or to leave the market as an inefficient middleman.
+- Eliminating middlemen — RTB models in the financial industry might eliminate the traditional business model of the integrated financial institution forcing it to specialize or to leave the market as an inefficient middleman.

-- Liberating data — RTB model will liberate the data needed to create a credit score for a client and will transfer the control over the data to the end user, as a result it will allow perfectly customised pricing of all of the financial products globally.
+- Liberating data — RTB model will liberate the data needed to create a credit score for a client and will transfer the control over the data to the end-user as a result, it will allow perfectly customized pricing of all of the financial products globally.

 Symmetrical.ai Marketplace Construction

-Our platform will be launched off-chain to get initial traction, than we will move into the permissioned ledger model.
-In the future the market might be launched on permissionless ledger.
+Our platform was launched as a Salary Finance platform targeting low-income workers.
+Our goal is to build a new gateway for those people to interact with the financial market in a programmatic model.
+At the moment the platform is designed as an off-chain solution to get initial traction.
+Soon we will move into the permissioned ledger model.
+In the future, the market might be launched on permissionless ledger.

 Model building: SSA Engine Operators choose what data to use and create models.
 Training is done using a secure computation method.
 Models are staked as well.

-Real Time Bidding Engine: a a series of smart contracts used by competing models which trade programmatically through exchange mechanisms.
-Financial products will be standardised and constructed based on generic financial product Symmetrical Protocol.
-All of the financial products on the marketplace will be microsecuritised and available for the secondary market trading.
+Real-Time Bidding Engine: a series of smart contracts used by competing models that trade programmatically through exchange mechanisms.
+Financial products will be standardized and constructed based on generic financial product Symmetrical Protocol.
+All of the financial products on the marketplace will be micro-securitised and available for secondary market trading.

 Hosting: Data and models are either hosted with nodes in a secure multiparty computation network.